Understand graduate student loans

 footnote 2.
 Explore federal loans and compare to make sure you understand the terms and features.
 Private student loans that have variable rates can go up over the life of the loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness and deferment benefits, which other student loans are not required to provide.
 Federal loans generally have origination fees, but are available to students regardless of income.

 footnote 4.
 For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
-Applications submitted to Sallie Mae through a partner website may be subjected to a lower maximum loan request amount.
+Applications submitted to Sallie Mae through a partner website will be subject to a lower maximum loan request amount.
 Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.

 footnote 5.
 Only the borrower may apply for cosigner release.
 To do so, they must first meet the age of majority in their state and provide proof of graduation (or completion of certification program), income, and U.S. citizenship or permanent residency (if their status has changed since they applied).
 In the last 12 months, the borrower can’t have been past due on any loans serviced by Sallie Mae for 30 or more days or enrolled in any hardship forbearances or modified repayment programs.
 In addition, the borrower must have paid ahead or made 12 on-time principal and interest payments on each loan requested for release.
 The loan can’t be past due when the cosigner release application is processed.
 The borrower must also demonstrate the ability to assume full responsibility of the loan(s) individually and pass a credit review when the cosigner release application is processed that demonstrates a satisfactory credit history including but not limited to no: bankruptcy, foreclosure, student loan(s) in default or 90-day delinquencies in the last 24 months.
 Requirements are subject to change.
 Shortest qualification period based on a August 14, 2020 review of national private loan programs offered by publicly-traded competitors.